Selkirk and Kootenay Bike Tour

 Elevation

-Shuttle a half-hour to catch a ferry across Kootenay Lake at Balfour in the morning.
-Various claims have been made that pedaling the east side of Kootenay Lake is actually the most spectacular ride in the region, or anywhere in Canada for that matter.
-All we know is that the route has been on our Selkirk tour itinerary for years now and is always a guest favorite!
-Try not to go off the road while you pedal the lakeshore for over thirty miles admiring the views.
-Fans of roadside attractions will likewise want to contemplate the Glass House constructed from over half a million embalming fluid bottles.
-(We urge you not to ask where they came from!)
+If you want to complete all 360-plus miles of this tour without getting in the van, you will need to get up early today to ride the 22 (optional/hilly) miles to where we catch a mid-morning ferry at Balfour to cross over to the east side of Kootenay Lake.
+Various claims have been made that pedaling along the eastern shore of Kootenay Lake is actually the most spectacular ride in the region, or anywhere in Canada for that matter.
+All we know is that this route has been on our Selkirk tour itinerary for years now and is always a guest favorite.
+Try not to go off the road while you pedal the lakeshore for over thirty miles, admiring the views!
 Overnight in Creston at the Ramada Inn.

 Day 07